Understanding HR Metrics: How Do You Calculate Turnover and Absenteeism Rates?

 Hi Friends,

-Thanks for the response, well these ratios are applicable to industries across the world.
-According to US Labour Bureau these are the formulae we need to use which is specified as international standards when arriving at the specific ratios. i am not aware of the process by which these formulae were arrived at but will definitely let you know once i have a hands-on information on this.
+Thank you for the response.
+These ratios are applicable to industries across the world.
+According to the US Labor Bureau, these are the formulas we need to use, which are specified as international standards when arriving at the specific ratios.
+I am not aware of the process by which these formulas were arrived at, but I will definitely let you know once I have hands-on information on this.

 Regards,